wp-plugins/shorter-links/readme.txt

 A custom field called "Shorter link" is created once a post is saved, so that you can change the shorter link to a more memorable set of characters.

+The choice of URL to use for the short link can be configured within Settings->Shorter Links.

 Note that rev="canonical" isn't HTML5 compliant, so it is possible that this attribute will be removed at some point in the future.